Enabling Differentially Private Federated Learning for Speech Recognition: Benchmarks, Adaptive Optimizers and Gradient Clipping: Empirical Analysis: Federated Learning with Differential Privacy

-Throughout the paper, we use the moments accountant implementation from \texttt{opacus}~\citep{opacus} which works with $\sigma_{sum}$ noise definition.
-Thus, to re-scale noise added to each client in order to be consistent with \texttt{opacus}, we re-scale it by multiplying by the cohort size $L$ and also by dividing it by the clipping bound $C$.
-Thus, we get Theorem~\ref{th-moments} where the $z$ is defined as $z=\sigma_{sum}$.
+Throughout the paper we use $\omega_k = \frac{1}{K}$ and the moments accountant implementation from \texttt{opacus}~\citep{opacus} which works with $\sigma_{sum}$ noise definition.
+To re-scale noise added to each client in order to be consistent with \texttt{opacus}, we re-scale it by multiplying by the cohort size $S$.
+Thus, we get Theorem~\ref{th-moments} where $z$ is defined as $z=\sigma_{sum}$ and, finally, we get the bound on $\sigma_{\mathrm{DP}}$ via Theorem 1 from~\citet{abadi2016gaussianmoments} which gives bound on $z^2 \geq const \frac{q^2 T \log{1/\delta}}{\varepsilon^2}$ in our notation.
 In all experiments with FL with DP, we use the same privacy budget for every training step.